codewithfaizan/API-Design/README.md

 <h4>Architecture </h4>
 <p>A Three Layer Architecture using Express.js for the API  </p>
 <ul>
-<h5>Controller</h5>
-<li>Inside the Controller we'll be handling all stuff that is related to HTTP.
-That means we're dealing with requests and responses for our endpoints. </li>
+<h5>Controller</h5>- Inside the Controller we'll be handling all stuff that is related to HTTP.
+That means we're dealing with requests and responses for our endpoints.
-<h5>Router</h5>
-<li>.
-Above that layer is also a little Router from Express that passes requests to the corresponding controller.</li>
+<h5>Router</h5>- Above that layer is also a little Router from Express that passes requests to the corresponding controller.
-<h5>Service Layer</h5>
-<li>The whole business logic will be in the Service Layer that exports certain services (methods) which are used by the controller.</li>
+<h5>Service Layer</h5>- The whole business logic will be in the Service Layer that exports certain services (methods) which are used by the controller.
-<h5>Data Access Layer</h5>
-<li>The third layer is the Data Access Layer where we'll be working with our Database</li>
-<li>In our example we're not using a real database such as MongoDB or PostgreSQL because I'd like to focus more on the best practices itself.
+<h5>Data Access Layer</h5>- The third layer is the Data Access Layer where we'll be working with our Database.
+In our example we're not using a real database such as MongoDB or PostgreSQL because I'd like to focus more on the best practices itself.
 Therefore we're using a local JSON file that mimics our Database.
-But this logic can be transferred to other databases of course.</li>
+But this logic can be transferred to other databases of course.
 </ul